vuejs/v2.vuejs.org/source/guide/getting-started.md

 Here the div element has a `v-text` directive with the value `message`.
 What it does is telling vue.js to keep the div's textContent in sync with the ViewModel's `message` property.

+Directives can encapsulate arbitrary DOM manipulations.
+For example `v-attr` manipulates an element's attributes, `v-repeat` clones an element based on an Array, `v-on` attaches event listeners...
+For more details, see [Direcitves in Depth](/guide/directives.html).

-You can also use mustache-style bindings:
+You can also use mustache-style bindings, both in text and in attributes.
+They are translated into `v-text` and `v-attr` directives under the hood.
+For example:

 ```html
 <div id="person-&#123;&#123;id&#125;&#125;">Hello &#123;&#123;name&#125;&#125;!</div>
 ```

-Directives can encapsulate arbitrary DOM manipulations.
-Check out the full list of [built-in directives](/api/directives.html#List_of_Built-in_Directives).
-You can also [write your custom directives](/guide/directives.html#Writing_a_Custom_Directive).

 ### Filters